spacewalkerjp/stablediffusionXL_Demo_WebUI_setup_for_vast.ai/README.md

 7. change access token for `app2.py`

-* apply the eary access for SDXL model of StabilityAI
+* apply the early access for SDXL model of StabilityAI
    * https://huggingface.co/stabilityai/stable-diffusion-xl-base-0.9
 * get the access token from `https://huggingface.co/settings/tokens`
 * edit the `access_token` of app2.py